alekmlynek/draft-db/README.md

 draft-db
 ========

-A simple NoSQL PHP Class that mimics some of the behaviour of large NoSQL databases.
+A simple NoSQL PHP Class that mimics some of the behavior of large NoSQL databases.
 It was created to help people learn and experiment with NoSQL without having to invest or setup a large NoSQL server.

 **PUBLIC FUNCTIONS**